-- -Most weeks you will have paper homework problems that you must hand in at recitation.
-Homework is due at the beginning of your recitation class,. - -Homework assignments will be posted on the Assignments page in Blackboard or Classting app in your smart phone.
+- -Most weeks you will have paper homework problems that you must hand in to TA directly. - -Homework assignments will be posted on the Assignments page in Blackboard or Classting app in your smart phone.
 You may access the assignments via either link. - -If you are having difficulty understanding a topic, we suggest that you meet with your TA, or go to your professor's office hours.
 You can also ask the questions via email to both instructor and TA.